ondat/documentation/docs/operations/licensing.md

 1. Run the CLI command that you have copied on your machine
 1. Congratulations, you have successfully applied the license to your cluster!

-# Further Reading: manage your license in CLI
+# Further Reading: Manage Your License in CLI

 ## Running the Ondat CLI
 ### Step 1 - Launch target Kubernetes Cluster